zentrocdot/wapscan/README.md

 <p align="justify">A review of the code is necessary.
 Since the program is now accessible to the general public, a few additional modifications are necessary.</p>

 # Outlook

 <p align="justify">As soon as I'm done here in the repository, I'll see if a PPA is suitable for my first application.</p>

+# Challenges while Development

+<p align="justify">After writing the first version and the predecessor of the current WLAN scanner, I faced two problems when working on different hardware platforms and operating systems.</p>

+<p align="justify">First the output structure of iwlist was different on different operating systems.
+Second the naming of the wlan devices was different on different operating systems.</p>

 # References